ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/staten-island.md

 {{% fig "pine/charles-t-pine" "350" /%}}

-Charles Pine's store was opened in 1848, and was known as Pine, Hillyer & Co. and then C. M. Pine & Son, and presumably, Edward Mills worked for Charles at least some of that time, and it seems likely Edward moved to Castleton because of Charles.
+Charles Pine continued his grocery business in Staten Island starting in 1848, and the Beers map (explored further below) confirms what other histories describe, that there are two stores associated with Charles Pine: C. M. Pine & Co., and the location next to his residence that was known earlier as Pine, Hillyer & Co. and later as C. M. Pine & Son.
+Presumably, Edward Mills worked for Charles at least some of the time that he lived in Staten Island, and it seems likely Edward moved to Castleton because of Charles.
+Edward may have worked at either or both locations.

  <figure>
 <blockquote>